-Sometimes, when my daughter’s digging her heels in, refusing to clear her dishes or brush her teeth, my husband and I look at each other with wide eyes and I know we’re sharing the same thought: How do we get her to cooperate?
-Nothing works!
-She can be super stubborn, especially when she’s overtired at the end of the week.
-But we still want her to do what she’s told.
-Really, is telling her to put her dishes in the dishwasher too much to ask?
+When you have a stubborn child digging her heels in, refusing to clear her dishes or brush her teeth, you may feel super frustrated, wondering, How on Earth can I get her to cooperate?
+It might feel like nothing works.
+And things only get worse when your child’s overtired and you’re at the end of the day.
+But we still want our kids to do what they’re told.
+Really, is telling her to put her shoes by the door too much to ask?

 No, of course not.
-But my daughter’s stubbornness is getting in the way, and I want it to change.
-How can I make that happen?
-Whether it’s uncooperativeness, self-centeredness, laziness, or some other vice you want to change in your child, there are some strategies for that.
-If you are thinking about how to attain better results with a kid who refuses to change, try these 5 tricks.
+But if your child’s stubbornness is getting in the way, you may want it to change.
+How can you make that happen?
+Whether it’s uncooperativeness, self-centeredness, laziness, or some other vice you want to change in your child, there are some strategies you can think about.
+If you’re hoping to attain better results with a kid who refuses to change, try these 5 tricks.

 1. Accept who your child is.

-The day after my daughter was born, my mom told me my girl “has a mind of her own.”
-I don’t know how she knew, but she was right.
-Sometimes this trait comes across as stubbornness or disobedience.
-Both are frustrating.
-But as a tween, my daughter has remarkably stuck to her preferences for clothing style and interests rather than adopting the questionable trends of other girls her age.
-For that, I’m grateful.
+My friend jokes that her daughter “has a mind of her own.”
+I can tell she admires this trait in her child, but at the same time, it also frustrates her when it shows up as stubbornness and a refusal to do what she’s told.
+But as a tween, this girl has remarkably stuck to her preferences for clothing style and interests rather than adopting the questionable trends of other girls her age.
+For that, my friend is truly grateful.

 With a kid who refuses to change, look for the positive side of a particular trait.
 A strong-willed child is determined.
 A lazy child enjoys living in the moment.
 A self-centered child still needs time to mature.